 Forgive does not mean forget.
 If a friend betrays your trust you can respect the difficulties they are experiencing in their life.
 But you don’t have to trust them!
 This is a personal finance blog so we’ll use a financial example.
 If a friend steals from you or doesn’t repay money you borrowed him you don’t have to keep giving them more.
 That isn’t what friends do; that is how people enable addicts and other people in serious need to change in their life.

 Hating a cheating ex is natural.
 The bitter feelings need to come out.
 But get them out quickly or they turn into a cancer harming you!
 Yes, you have been betrayed.
-Don’t allow the betrayer to continue harming you!
+The betrayer messed up your past, don’t give them your future too!

 Past bad experiences can be a powerful motivation tool.
 Anger and bitterness will eventually destroy you.
 The “I’ll show them” mentality also wears you out in the end.
 There is a better way to channel this energy.